LuisAlbertoLoyola/MyStore/README.md

 ## Project Description

 MyStore is a streetwear e-commerce.
-Its functionality is based on Javascript Framework **Vue.js**, along with compatible components of this framework such as **Vue Router, VUEXTesting E2E, Firebase and CSS style framework Bulma.**
+Its functionality is based on Javascript Framework **Vue.js**, along with compatible complements of this framework such as **Vue Router, VUEXTesting E2E, Firebase and CSS style framework Bulma.**

 To see more of my work, please visit my GitHub Page https://github.com/LuisAlbertoLoyola